-Published Dec.
-6, 2010 – The National Institute of Allergy and Infectious Diseases (NIAID) has released the first-ever comprehensive set of guidelines for allergists, general practitioners and emergency physicians with expert recommendations on how to diagnose, treat and manage food allergies, including anaphylaxis.
+The National Institute of Allergy and Infectious Diseases (NIAID) in 2010 released the first comprehensive food allergy guidelines for allergists, general practitioners and emergency physicians.
+The guidelines offer expert recommendations on how to diagnose, treat and manage food allergies, including anaphylaxis.

-In a media conference call on December 3, 2010, two experts discussed how the need for these guidelines arose out of evidence that not all children and adults are being diagnosed using the same set of protocols.
+On a media call in December 2010, two experts discussed how the need for the food allergy guidelines arose out of evidence that not all children and adults are being diagnosed using the same protocols.

 Dr. Hugh Sampson of Mount Sinai’s School of Medicine, one of two experts on the media call, stressed that he and other allergists are seeing too many children “who are put on very highly restrictive diets” and then, when tested or challenged, these children are often found not to be allergic.

-Sampson explains there has been a lot of confusion between sensitization – meaning a person may produce some IgE allergy antibodies to a food – and clinical reactivity, which indicates a person is truly allergic.
+Sampson explains there has been a lot of confusion between sensitization – meaning a person may produce some IgE allergy antibodies to a food – and clinical reactivity.
+The latter indicates a person is truly allergic.

-The new guidelines show that diagnosis of food allergy is not just about one skin or blood test but also history of symptoms and in some cases an oral challenge may be done.
+The new allergy guidelines show that diagnosis of food allergy is not just about one skin or blood test.
+A history of symptoms is also important and, in some cases an oral challenge, may be done.
 (This involves having the patient eat the food in question, starting with a tiny amount.)

-While the tests carry the risk of anaphylaxis for the patient and are time-consuming for both the doctor and the patient, Dr. Sampson and his colleague Dr. Matthew Fenton of NIAID expressed hope that the guidelines would result in more of these definitive tests.
+Oral challenges do carry the risk of anaphylaxis for the patient and are time-consuming for the doctor and the patient.
+However, Dr. Sampson and his colleague Dr. Matthew Fenton of NIAID expressed hope that the guidelines would result in more of these definitive tests.
 The guidelines, of course, explain the circumstances under which a doctor should be recommending an oral challenge.